Ashod/Now-Reading-Redux/readme.txt

 * Romanian translation courtesy of Alexander Ovsov [Web Geek Sciense](http://webhostinggeeks.com/science/).
 * New option: Wishlist link.
 An optional link to a wishlist page shown in the sidebar.
 * New options: Per shelf library, search and sidebar options to control appearence and style and more.
+* Redesigned sidebar, library and search templates.
 * Restructured and reorganized the Options page and grouped options.
 * Changed the default Amazon Associates ID to thevoid0f-20.
 This can be changed from the options.
-* Redesigned sidebar, library and search templates.
+* Fixed: Library search was broken.
 * Updated many outdated, depricated and unrecommended codes.

 = 6.1.0.0 =